-Revenues are derived from providing services through our Internet-based learning products, provision of survey and research services, courseware subscriptions, professional services, content maintenance, live event development, custom courseware development and other education and training services.
+Revenues are derived from providing services through our Internet-based learning products, provision of survey and research services, courseware subscriptions, professional services, content maintenance, custom courseware development and other education and training services.

-We recognize revenue when it is realized or realizable and earned.
-We consider revenue realized or realizable and earned when we have persuasive evidence of an arrangement, prices are fixed or determinable, services and products are provided to the customer and collectability is probable or reasonably assured.
+The Company recognizes revenue when it is realized or realizable and earned.
+The Company considers revenue realized or realizable and earned when persuasive evidence of an arrangement exists, prices are fixed or determinable, services and products are provided to the customer and collectability is probable or reasonably assured.

 Revenue recognized from software and other arrangements is allocated to each element of the arrangement based on the relative fair values of the elements.
 While elements include software products and post contract customer support, the fair value of each element is based on objective evidence specific to the vendor.
 If fair value cannot be determined for each element of the arrangement, all revenue from the arrangement is deferred until fair value can be determined or until all elements of the arrangement are delivered and customer acceptance has occurred.
-Sales of our Internet-based learning products include customer support, implementation services, and training; therefore all revenues are deferred until the Internet-based learning product is implemented, at which time revenues are recognized ratably over the subscription service period.
+Sales of the Company's Internet-based learning products include customer support, implementation services, and training; therefore all revenues are deferred until the Internet-based learning product is implemented, at which time revenues are recognized ratably over the subscription service period.
 In the event that circumstances occur, which give rise to uncertainty regarding the collectibility of contracted amounts, revenue recognition is suspended until such uncertainty is resolved.
 Fees for these services are billed on either a monthly, quarterly, or annual basis.

-Revenues derived from the delivery of services through our Internet-based learning products and courseware subscriptions are recognized ratably over the term of the subscription service agreement.
+Revenues derived from the delivery of services through the Company's Internet-based learning products and courseware subscriptions are recognized ratably over the term of the subscription service agreement.
 Other training revenues are generally recognized upon the completion of training.

-Revenues recognized from our survey and research services are determined using both the proportional performance method and the completed contract method.
+Revenues recognized from the Company's survey and research services are determined using both the proportional performance method and the completed contract method.
 Revenues are generally earned over the estimated survey cycle, which typically ranges from less than one month to up to five months.
 The survey cycle is generally initiated based on the receipt of the first survey response and runs through provision of related survey reports to the customer.
 If survey results are not available to the customer during the survey fielding cycle, revenues are recognized at time of report delivery.
-All other revenues are recognized as the related services are performed or products are delivered.
 Fees for these services are billed upon initiation of the survey cycle, with progress billings made throughout the survey cycle.

-Revenues derived from live event development services are recognized using the proportional performance method based on the completion of performance milestones.
 Revenues from professional services, content maintenance, and custom courseware development services are recognized using a percentage of completion method based on labor hours, which correspond to the completion of performance milestones and deliverables.
 All other revenues are recognized as the related services are performed or products are delivered.
 Fees for these services are generally billed at project initiation and upon completion of various milestones.